Hall and spin Hall viscosity ratio in 2d topological insulators: Hall and spin Hall viscosity ratio

-We then consider the Hall viscosity of the topological phase in the Haldane model.
-According to the result of the Dirac fermion model discussed in section \ref{sec:visco}, it yields $\eta_\mathrm{H} = \pm (1/4) \hbar \rho$ in the topological phase with infinitesimal magnetic flux.
-We now remark that not charge, but particle number density is used in the expression of the Hall viscosity (\ref{visco01}).
+We turn to the Hall viscosity in the Haldane model.
+As in the case of the Hall conductivity, violation of time reversal symmetry is crucial to obtain the Hall viscosity.
+Since only the zero mode contributes to the violation of time reversal symmetry in the zero magnetic field limit $B \to 0$, the Hall viscosity of the Haldane model is given by $\eta_\text{H} = \nu (1/4) \hbar \rho$, where the contribution of each zero mode is given by $\pm (1/8) \hbar \rho$ as shown in Sec.~\ref{sec:visco}.
+We remark that not charge, but particle number density is used in the expression of the Hall viscosity (\ref{visco01}).
 However, taking the zero field limit, the Hall viscosity goes to zero as the particle density vanishes.
-This reflects that viscosity is the hydrodynamical quantity which depends on the density.
-In the Haldane model the incompressible fluid state on the LLs cannot be found, and thus the naive definition of the Hall viscosity cannot capture the topological property of the model.
-To resolve this difficulty, we now introduce a novel quantity, a ratio of the Hall viscosity to particle density,
+This reflects that viscosity is the hydrodynamical quantity which should depend on the density.
+In the Haldane model, the incompressible fluid state of the LLs cannot be observed, and thus the naive definition of the Hall viscosity cannot capture the topological property of the model.

-This is similar quantity to {\it kinematic viscosity}, which is defined as the ratio of viscosity to mass density.
-The reason why we prefer the quantity (\ref{visco02}) to kinematic viscosity is that it is not well defined for the massless Dirac fermion.
-Hence, by using l'Hopital's rule as the case of the Hall conductivity in the zero field limit, which can be interpreted as alternative formula for the Hall viscosity ratio of Widom-St\v{r}eda formula, we see that it can takes non-zero value,